yurikitchin/Bootcamp-Homework/README.md

 <h2> Method </h2>
 <p>1.
 The first step was, starting from the top, to rename the div classes to accurately reflect their function

- change the div class="header", to the header element, add a section, and change ul to nav Original cod
+ change the div class="header", to the header element, add a section, and change ul to nav<br>
+ Original code
 ![](2021-03-07-13-59-57.png)
 Refactored code
 ![](2021-03-07-14-02-08.png)